 Enterprise Value is considered a theoretical takeover price in mergers and acquisition transactions (before including a takeover premium).
 Cash or cash equivalents are not considered because they can reduce the net cost to a potential buyer by paying back debt.

 To learn more, read a comparison of Enterprise Value vs Equity Value.

-It’s important to pay close attention to what time period the EBITDA you’re using if from.
-In order for the EBITDA multiple to be comparable between companies, you have to the sure the EBITDA time periods line up.
-For example, year ended December 31, 2016 (historical results) or forecasted year end December 31, 2017 (forecast results).
-Forward-looking EBITDA multiples will usually be lower than backward-looking multiples, assuming that most
+It’s important to pay close attention to what time period the EBITDA you’re using is from.
+In order for the EBITDA multiple to be comparable between companies, you have to be sure the EBITDA time periods line up.
+For example, the year ended December 31, 2016 (historical results) or forecasted year-end December 31, 2017 (forecast results).

 Forward-looking EBITDA multiples will usually be lower than backward-looking multiples, assuming that most companies have a growing EBITDA profile (the opposite would be true if their EBITDA was forecasted to shrink).

 One of the important features of the EBITDA multiple is its inclusion of both debt and equity, resulting in a more fulsome representation of the total business’ performance.
 It is used extensively as a valuation technique, often to find attractive takeover candidates for a merger or acquisition.
 Commonly, a business with a low EBITDA multiple can be a good candidate for acquisition.
 An EV/EBITDA multiple of about 8x can be considered a very broad average for public companies in some industries, while in others it could be higher or lower than that.
 For private companies, it will almost always be lower, often closer to around 4x.